 Bodhrán-making became a cottage industry.
 In 1978, I joined the fraternity known as The Bodhrán Makers.
 An bodhrán was promoted by Seán O’Riada in his arrangements for Ceoltóirí Chualann, who later became The Chieftains, and was preferred by Seán to the snare drum used in the céilí bands.

 The word bodhrán could also mean deafner, possibly as the wren boys used it to make a lot of noise.
 According to John B the wren boys sometimes added flattened pennies to the sides to make a jingle and hence the name bourine, short for tambourine.

-There are reasons for this attitude.
-The bodhrán seems easy to play; to the non-musician who wants to be thought of as a musician, the bodhrán would appear to be an easily acquired passport into a select company.
+The bodhrán seems easy to play.
+To the non-musician who wants to be thought of as a musician, the bodhrán would appear to be an easily acquired passport into a select company.
 Or it may be that he perceives the music as an entertainment with which everyone may, or should, join in.
 Whatever the motivation, the results are sometimes dreadful; a piano accordion, for example, accompanied by a battering of four or five aspiring bodhrán players, all producing personal variations on what they think is the beat is hardly likely to be music.

 On the other hand the bodhrán can give a good lift to a session or to solo playing.
 The combination of the Irish flute and bodhrán is a well-tried one and many flute players like a good bodhrán accompaniment.

 The bodhrán frame is made from a variety of different timbers, the most popular being plywood.
 The use of crossbars gives added strength to the frame.
 Goatskin is mainly used, but I have heard of people using a variety of animal skins.
 Goats are not killed for their skins.
 The skin is a byproduct.
 The skins that are used today come from a variety of countries mainly Ireland, North Africa, India and Pakistan.